• Skip to main content

 Instructions

-8. Pour the glaze on the cake when it comes out of the oven.
+7. Pour the glaze on the cake when it comes out of the oven.
 Distribute it evenly all across the top and sides.
 It will start to bubble up a little so you need to let the glaze absorb in the cake, then continue pouring.
-You may need to stop a couple of time so the glaze doesn’t spill over the sides of the pan.
+You may need to stop a couple of times so the glaze doesn’t spill over the sides of the pan.

-10. I love serving this cake garnished with raspberries, blueberries and mint leaves.
+9. Serve this cake garnished with raspberries, blueberries and mint leaves if you like.
 Enjoy!

 Did you make this recipe?